 - Record group number, with or without an alphabetical series designator

 - Production (film, video, sound recording) control number

 - Individual reel number (or designated portions for stock footage)

 200-HF-112X, Hampton Institute Presents Its Program of Education for Life, Reel 4.128.1, President Lyndon B. Johnson: Full Inaugural Ceremony, Reel 1.

-Such citations can sometimes be found in descriptions in the Online Catalog.
-However, the Online Catalog does not cover all Motion Picture, Sound, and Video unit holdings, and many of the descriptions that are included do not reach the reel level.For those items not described in the Online Catalog, citations are obtained through:
+Such citations can sometimes be found in descriptions in the National Archives Catalog.
+However, the National Archives Catalog does not cover all Motion Picture, Sound, and Video unit holdings, and many of the descriptions that are included do not reach the reel level.For those items not described in the National Archives Catalog, citations are obtained through: